Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 Before you can use Pi4J you must initialize a new runtime context.

-The 'Pi4J' static class includes a few helper context creators for the most common use cases.
-The 'newAutoContext()' method will automatically load all available Pi4J extensions found in the application's classpath which may include 'Platforms' and 'I/O Providers'.
+The `Pi4J` static class includes a few helper context creators for the most common use cases.
+The `newAutoContext()` method will automatically load all available Pi4J extensions found in the application's classpath which may include `Platforms` and `I/O Providers`.

 ```java
 var pi4j = Pi4J.newAutoContext();